-When the DFL receives a connection attempt at an interface, it must match the connection attempt to a policy in either the Int to Ext or Ext to Int policy list.
-The DFL starts at the top of the policy list for the interface that received the connection attempt and searches down the list for the first policy that matches the connection attempt source and destination addresses, service port, and time and date at which the connection attempt was received.
+The DFL then starts at the top of the selected policy list and searches down the list for the first policy that matches the connection attempt source and destination addresses, service port, and time and date at which the connection attempt was received.
 The first policy that matches is applied to the connection attempt.
 If no policy matches, the connection is dropped.